mihal09/visual-recognition/README.md

 ## Disclaimer

 This repository is for personal academic use.
 Plagiarism is not encouraged.
-If you're a student in the "Reinforcement Learning" course, refrain from copying or using this material for graded assignments.
+If you're a student in the "Visual Recognition" course, refrain from copying or using this material for graded assignments.
 Use this for learning and understanding.